jitsi/lib-jitsi-meet/doc/e2ee.md

 changes in the SFU required at all.

-If the signature bit is set on the frame trailer, there is an additional fixed-length signature that is located between the counter and the trailing bit:
+If the signature bit is set on the frame trailer, there is an additional fixed-length signature that is located before the counter and the trailing byte:
 ```
      +------------+------------------------------------------+^+
      |unencrypted payload header (variable length)           | |